 Under the test, the specific risk that caused the injury is examined, and it must be shown that the injury followed naturally from an event in the workplace that is specific to the line of work.
 This test excludes any injuries that the greater population could be exposed to regardless of their involvement in this occupational relationship.
 This includes situations including bending, walking, and turning, because the public is also exposed to these risks, so they would not be specific to any line of work.

-Experienced and caring Personal Injury Lawyers at MartinWren, P.C. are available to discuss whether your work-related injury may entitle you to pursue a personal injury claim.
-Residents in Charlottesville, Virginia can contact Robert Byrne, one of our Charlottesville VA Workplace Injury Lawyers, at (434) 817-3100 for a free consultation to receive the help you deserve.
+Experienced and caring Personal Injury Lawyers at MartinWren, P.C. are available to discuss whether your work-related injury may entitle you to pursue a personal injury claim in addition to a workers compensation claim.
+If you have questions about whether you or a loved one might have a personal injury claim from a workplace injury, contact one of our Charlottesville VA Workplace Injury Lawyers for a free consultation to receive the help you deserve.

 Call 434-817-3100 or complete a Case Evaluation form